pixelbubble/ProtOSINT/README.md

 python3 protosint.py
 ```

-## Protonmail
+## Tips for Protonmail investigation

+### ProtonMail is case-insensitive

-The account name in the protonmail is case-insensitive and ProtonMail considers the "." "_" "-" symbols as transparent.
+The account name in the ProtonMail is case-insensitive and ProtonMail considers the "." "_" "-" symbols as transparent.
 Additionnaly, any words put after a "+" sign are not taken into account.
 It means that all of these email adresses below are the same as mikemike@protonmail.com:
 - "mike.mike@protonmail.com"